 Unbeknownst to many, Dover station was the first infill station in Singapore MRT network.
 Infill stations refers to MRT stations that are built onto existing railway lines to address demand in a location.

 Dover station was added to the East-West Line after calls by Singapore Polytechnic to built a station nearby to serve students and staffs in the institution.

 The station was first announced in 1997, much to the dismay of the public who felt unjustified in building a MRT station for Singapore Polytechnic.

-However, the construction went ahead, with promises thatthe station would serve not only commuters in Singapore Polytechnic but also residents in the neighboring Dover housing estate.
-The station was also renamed from Singapore Polytechnic MRT to Dover MRT.
+However, the construction went ahead, with promises that the station would serve not only commuters in Singapore Polytechnic but also residents in the neighboring Dover housing estate.
+The station was later renamed from Singapore Polytechnic MRT to Dover MRT.

 The second infill station was Canberra Station, which began operations in November 2019.
 It is the first MRT station to feature a platform linked directly to an overhead bridge at the same level.